PeterSuh-Q3/tcrp-modules/all-modules/README.md

 When building the TCRP loader, it must be included as a bundle by default.

-Junior automatically detects the device and selectively injects only the necessary driver ko files.
+In Junior, EUDEV automatically detects the device and optionally activates the required module files.